thejan14/adventofcode2021/README.md

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=thejan14.adventofcode2021)

-# Advent of code 2021
+# Advent of Code 2021

-Welcome to my advent of code 2021 contribution!
+Welcome to my [Advent of Code](https://adventofcode.com/2021) 2021 contribution!
 The solutions are written in JavaScript using Node.js.
-When writing the solutions code I primarily aim for readability but try to always keep performance considerations in mind.
+When writing the solutions code I primarily aim for readability but try to always keep performance considerations in mind (thought the latter strongly depends on how much time I can spend).
 Happy reading!

+## What is Advent of Code?
+Advent of code is made by [Eric Wastl](https://github.com/topaz).

+> [It is] an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.
+People use them as a speed contest, interview prep, company training, university coursework, practice problems, or to challenge each other.

+For more information see [about Advent of Code](https://adventofcode.com/2021/about).

 ## Running the solutions
 For running the code you need the [Node.js runtime](https://nodejs.org/en/) installed.
 Run the code via